seakerOner/seakcutils/job_system/README.md

 - Users are responsible for ensuring proper context data lifetime.
 - Submitting jobs from multiple threads without proper synchronization is undefined behavior.
 - No built-in futures or promises; dependencies are handled only via job_then.

-> **Job System Limitation**
->
-> The current Job System uses a fixed-size arena (4096 jobs).
-> When the arena reaches capacity, it is reset and any pending or scheduled jobs
-> become invalid.
->
-> A region-based arena is planned to provide stable job handles, reuse, and
-> unbounded job creation.
-Until then, this job system should be considered
-> experimental and not suitable for production workloads.